-INTERPRETATIONS OF A CARDS
+INTERPRETATIONS OF A CARD

-2. Failure to examine gauges and apparatus at not more than 20 minute intervals.
+- 1. For each incorrect answer on written examination.
+1 - 2.
+Failure to examine gauges and apparatus at not more than 20 minute intervals.
 This must be done at a team stop.
 One point for each minute or fraction thereof.
 (Total discounts are not to exceed 5 points)1